-The Friends of Monroe Park (FOMP) was created 18 years ago to support the efforts of the Fauquier County Government and Fauquier County Parks and Recreation in building and developing Monroe Park.
-Initially, FOMP raised over $10,000 to go towards the construction of the park and to this day continues fundraising to promote the development of additional park facilities.
-FOMP currently co-sponsors two annual events at the Park - the Goldvein Jubilee in September and the Spring Egg Hunt.
-The proceeds from the last 10 Jubilees were used to purchase the gold panning and gem mining sluice now at the Gold Mining Camp Museum.
+The Friends of Monroe Park (FOMP) was created 20 years ago to support the efforts of the Fauquier County Government and Fauquier County Parks and Recreation in building and developing Monroe Park.
+Initially, FOMP raised over $10,000 towards the construction of the park and to this day continues fundraising to promote the development of additional park facilities.
+FOMP co-sponsors two annual events at the Park - the Goldvein Jubilee in September and the Spring Egg Hunt.

 Northern Virginia Gold Prospectors

 An association of prospectors from northern Virginia, the club meets at the park the first Saturday of month, April to October.
-The meetings are open to the public; just bring an interest in prospecting.
-The NVGP has long been a big supporter of the park and at the Goldvein Jubilee they run a gold panning booth and donate all the proceeds to the park.
+The meetings are open to the public.
+The NVGP has long been a big supporter of the park.
 For more information about the club, contact the Monroe Park office.